flexera-public/policy_templates/operational/azure/tag_cardinality/README.md

 ## What it does

-This Policy Template is used to generate a tag cardinality (how many unique values each tag key has) report for Azure.
+This Policy Template is used to generate a tag cardinality (how many unique values each tag key has) report for Azure, along with a list of those unique values for each tag key.
 The report includes cardinality for all tag values for Azure Subscriptions, Resource Groups, and Resources.

 ## Functional Details